SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 ## Exercise 3.2 Create the Business Object Behavior Definition and Implementation

-After completing these steps you will hae created the Behavior Definitionand Implementation for your Busines Object Views.
+After completing these steps you will have created the Behavior Definitionand Implementation for your Busines Object Views.
 The behavior definition defines what operations are possible for your Business Object.

 1. Right-click on the Z_I_TRAVEL_U_XXX CDS Artifact and choose “New Behavior Defintion“.
 <br>![](/exercises/ex3/images/03_02_0010.png)